pinkmous/MCPAgentEvaluation/Nod104MCP/readme.md

 Debug
 When starting a second process (like server + client), give each its own port:

-# Client
+# MCPHost
-node --inspect dist/client.js
+node --inspect dist/mcphost.js

 # Server
 node --inspect=9230 dist/server.js (automatically spawn with client)